Beyond Westminster

 We have learnt just how much more we are capable of.
 Everyone will feel able to do more than they did before.

-Independence is not the Same as Isolation: Political Experiences of People with Learning Disabilities/Difficulties
+Independence is Not the Same as Isolation: Political Experiences of People with Learning Disabilities/Difficulties